launchcodedev/app-config/docs/guide/intro/encryption.md

     - revision: 1
       key: '...'
 ```

-To create a new encryption environment use the `init-key` CLI subcommand while setting one of the standard App-Config environment variables (`ENV`, `NODE_ENV`, or `APP_CONFIG_ENV`) with the new encryption environment.
+To create a new encryption environment use the `init-repo` CLI subcommand while setting one of the standard App-Config environment variables (`ENV`, `NODE_ENV`, or `APP_CONFIG_ENV`) with the new encryption environment.